|

 Services may be offered through private practices, addiction agencies, community health centres or hospitals.

-Types of counselling and therapy
+Types of counseling and therapy

 - Motivational enhancement therapy (MET).